 That line I said before – often, the hard journey makes the reward so much sweeter – it’s so true.
 It doesn’t matter whether it’s three days down the Mekong River, hitchhiking across Iran, or a thru-hike across the Appalachian Mountains… A journey is a goddamn journey!

 I could give you some Confucian-ass proverb about journeys and the destination.
 Or some Frost-ian prose about the road not taken.
 But I won’t.
-I’ll give you some proper dirtbag gypsy advice.
+I’ll give you some proper dirtbag vagabond advice.

 After a journey like this, the spliff at the end always tastes so yummier.
 You know why?